hesselberthlab/lab-website-new/_pages/about.md

 R01](https://commonfund.nih.gov/tra/recipients))
 - Develop and apply RNA therapeutics that modulate gene expression (funded by the [RNA Bioscience Initiative](https://medschool.cuanschutz.edu/rbi))

-We are a group of RNA biologists, technology developers, and data analysts on a mission to discover fundamental principles of RNA regulation and apply them in creative ways to improve human health.

 A major effort in the lab focuses on the biology of RNA damage and repair using a combination of method development, bioinformatics, genetics, biochemistry, and